gmarty/vsop87/README.md

 # What?

-A JavaScript library that implements series C of the VSOP87 theory.
+A JavaScript library that implements series A and C of the VSOP87 theory.

-It's big: ~826 Kb gzipped (2.29 Mb unzipped).
+It's big: ~719 Kb to ~826 Kb gzipped depending on the series (~2.08 Mb to ~2.29 Mb unzipped).

 # Install